lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

  * Its genome is heavily degraded
  * Symbiosis bottleneck, did this occur in _Azolla's_  main symbiont?
 At what stage in the symbiosis.

-Here we gather and supplement data of N. azollae and plasmids assocated with the entire Azolla genus.
+Here we gather and supplement data of _N. azollae_ and _Azolla_ plasmids associated with the _Azolla_ genus and study their evolution.
-We add long-read data to further resolve the structure of the fragmented _N. azollae_ genome assembly associated with _A. filiculoides_.
+We add long-read data to further resolve the structure of the fragmented _N. azollae_ genome assembly associated with _A. filiculoides_ as sequenced in chapter \ref{hidden treasures}.
 We also add long read data of _A. pinnata_, the only Azolla species that has not been sequenced yet.
-Add long read data of Azolla anzali, taken from the Anzali lake and suspected to be a new species.
-Finally, we add sequencing data of an Azolla strain of unknown taxonomy to us but likely rubra: Bordeaux after its sampling location.
+Finally, we add sequencing data of an Azolla strain of unknown taxonomy to us namded Bordeaux after its sampling location.
+With this data on _N. azollae_ and the _Azolla_ genus plastids, we describe the genomic variety of the main symbiont and its co-evolution with its host.
+We assess the degradation that _N. azollae_ underwent in becoming a obligate symbiont, how this degradation diversified in the various host species, and we attempt to time degradation in the _N. azollae_ phylogeny.
+Finally, we aim to embed the _N. azollae_ evolution in a broader perspective of Nostocales taxonomy, hopefully solving the issue of the _N. azollae_ genus name.
+Within this broader perspective of Nostocales genomes, some symbiotic, some not, we hope to identify clusters of genes shared by symbiotic Nostocales Cyanobacteria and perhaps shared by N. azollae specifically.

 ### Methods
 Anvio pangenomics